Skip to main content

 Responsible gun owners mourn the innocent victims of mass shootings.
 Responsible gun owners want to keep our communities safe.
 Parents on both sides of this debate worry about our children's safety.

 The Pacific Northwest, and especially Central Washington, is rightfully famous for our abundance of natural beauty.
 The Methow Valley in the northwestern corner of Okanogan County is a spectacular example of the pristine Washington landscape that we have the privilege to enjoy.
+The scenic valley serves as a gateway to the North Cascades National Park and attracts hundreds of thousands of visitors each year to fish, hunt, and hike.
+Recreation and tourism underpin the local economy.

 February 26, 2018